saipriyabalu/tenancyconfig/prereq-genai-agents/prereq-genai-agents.md

-# Configure your OCI Tenancy for GenAI
+# Configure your OCI Tenancy for GenAI Agents

 ## **Introduction**